 - Provide more secure, connected experiences for your customers.

 - Create new lines of business with managed service and support.

 - Monitor how products perform to improve design, manufacturing and reliability.

 Why choose IoT?

-Organizations that invest in the Internet of Things are able to deliver more value, including more personalized customer engagement, less waste of materials and labor, and increased operational efficiency.
-As data is collected and analyzed, new trends may even reveal new revenue opportunities.
+Organisations that invest in the Internet of Things are able to deliver more value, including more personalised customer engagement, less waste of materials and labour, and increased operational efficiency.
+As data is collected and analysed, new trends may even reveal new revenue opportunities.

 Predicted spend on IoT by manufacturers by 2020 1